TCNJ-ECE-IMPL/tensorflow_utilities/README.md

 $ export DCNN_DATASETS_PATH=/some/path/tensorflow/datasets/
 ```

 The paths specified should match the `some/path` placeholders set in step 1 and 2 above.
 After completion restart your shell for changes to take effect.
+Once these steps are complete [these steps](http://link/TensorFlow-Tools/tensorflow_utilities#general-installation-and-set-up) can be followed to install TensorFlow Utilities in your home directory.